robert-baldwin/pg-rebac/README.md

 [Apache AGE](https://age.apache.org/) is a graph database extension for postgres.
 In addition to efficiently handling graph traversal it also provides the cypher query language to express queries more naturally.

-Here's a simple query that checks if there is path between User 2 and Document 1:
+Here's a simple cypher query that checks if there is path between User 2 and Document 1:

 ```cypher
 MATCH (User {id: 2})-[*]->(Document {id: 1});